zoot101/snapraid-daily/README.md

 can be specified here.
 The default is **/etc/snapraid.conf**

-This is useful for the situation where the user may be running multiple SnapRAID arrays on the same system.
+This is useful for the situation where the user may be running multiple SnapRAID arrays on the same system, but for the vast majority of users it'll be **/etc/snapraid.conf**.

 ### muttrc\_path